mvysny/mvysny.github.io/_posts/2021-9-23-on-effective-teams.md

 [Learn how to get A+ players and how to keep them](https://talentrust.com/blog/how-steve-jobs-got-the-a-players-and-kept-them/).

-The company's As are all there is, and so the company pampers its As and bribes them with benefits, money and shiny hardware.
-But the benefits and money can only go as far; you can go much faster when you make your As true believers of your mission and vision.
-This is something that an 'A' company must understand.
+The company's As are the only asset the company has, and so the company pampers its As and bribes them with benefits, money and shiny hardware.
+That can also be provided by a BC company; however the benefits and money can only go up to a certain point.
+You can go much faster when you make your As true believers of your mission and vision.
+This is something that an 'A' company must understand, and a BC company does not (or the vision is some kind of managerial shitty slimy disgusting polished fart).

 The best and brightest want to work for Tesla and SpaceX.
-Figure out why.
+Study Elon Musk and those companies to figure out why.

 ### A Genealogy of the BC Company